Avidnet/rs/README.md

 ## Geonode with I1820
 To handle the satellite images in I1820, Avidnet implements a component named `rs`.
-This component uses [geotiff.js](https://github.com/geotiffjs/geotiff.js) and parses given GeoTIFF image and stores its meta-data including date, location (latitude and longitude) and values into Database. `rs` provides APIs for retrieving these data based on given polygon and more.
+This component uses [geotiff.js](https://github.com/geotiffjs/geotiff.js) and parses given GeoTIFF image and stores its meta-data including date, location (latitude and longitude) and value(s) into Database. `rs` provides APIs for retrieving these data based on given polygon and more.

 Avidnet confirms `rs` implementation on 5 Nov 2018 meeting.